Class Schedule

 **COURSE IS LIMITED TO HARRIS COUNTY CONSTABLE PCT 4 PERSONNEL ONLY**

 Officers always have a firearm and these weapons play a large role in police work.
 Firearms by their very nature are destructive devices.
 Officers need to know safe, proper handling procedures for firearms to prevent unwanted catastrophes.
 This course introduces the basic principles of firearms handling and firearms safety.
 Participants will be introduced to basic marksmanship principles and firearms functions to include, loading/unloading, stoppage clearance, and the fundamental techniques for proper grip, stance, sight alignment, and trigger control.
+Students are required to bring their duty gear which includes but is not limited to their handgun, magazines, firearms holster properly paired with the firearm brought to class, magazine holders properly paired with the magazines brought to class, duty belt, inner belt, keepers, tool kits and cleaning kits appropriate for the weapon system brought to class, PPE (hearing protection, and eye protection).
 Students will be required to bring 250 rounds of ammunition.
 Course is approved for 8 TCOLE hours.
 COURSE IS LIMITED TO HARRIS COUNTY CONSTABLE PCT 4 PERSONNEL ONLY.

 Fraudulent Temporary Tags have become a significant criminal activity that has been linked to drug and human trafficking, felony fraud, Vehicle Theft, Organized Crime, and even Capital Murder.
 This course will explain and discuss the multiple aspects of temporary tag enforcement, including countermeasures, detections, interview techniques, investigative procedures, and criminal charges.
 This course will go beyond simply identifying an eTAG, but will explore the reasons suspects alter eTAGs to help Deputies develop formidable investigative skills in establishing probable cause to investigate serious crimes associated with the tag.